 Hydrilla is an invasive aquatic weed.
 It was introduced to the United States as an aquarium plant but escaped cultivation and is now a serious weed.
-Controlling hydrilla weeds is necessary to prevent diminishment of native flora.
+Controlling hydrilla weeds is necessary to prevent the diminishment of native flora.
 In most states, it is illegal to possess or transport the species.
-The plant grows rapidly, spreads easily and out competes native vegetation.
+The plant grows rapidly, spreads easily, and out-competes native vegetation.
 It also fouls waterways with its thick tangled mats of stems.
 The plant is a federally listed noxious weed.
 Read on to learn more.

 What is Hydrilla?

 Hydrilla management is the responsibility of pond and lake denizens.
 What is hydrilla?
 The plant is often confused with our native Elodea, but it has one or more teeth on the underside of the midrib.
 This gives the plant a rough feel when you drag your hand down the length of the stem.

 The plant is native to Africa, Australia, and parts of Asia but has managed to take over many areas of our native flora here in the U.S. The plant is of greatest concern in the southern states but has managed to migrate in small populations to the western regions.
 It has also been discovered in some northern and Midwest regions.

 Identification is the first step to eradication.
 Hydrilla is a perennial plant with dense mats of stems that grow in water over 20 feet (6 m.) in depth.
 Stems are snaky and numerous, floating in a tangle on the surface of the water.
 Leaves are narrow with some serration, 1/8 to 3/8 inch (6 mm. to 1 cm.) long and have spines on the underside of the midrib.